 Grant's Farm is one of the most popular free attractions in St. Louis.
-The 281-acre farm is the former home of the Busch family.
+The 281-acre farm is the former home of the beer industry's famous Busch family.
 It's named for President Ulysses S. Grant who farmed part of the land in the 1800s.
-Today, Grant's Farm is home to hundreds of animals from around the world.
-It's also the place to go to see the famed Budweiser Clydesdales.
+Grant's Farm is home to hundreds of animals from around the world.
+It's also the place to go to see the Budweiser Clydesdales.

 Location and Hours

 Grant's Farm is located at 10501 Gravois Road in St.

 Louis County.
 It's open every day but Monday in the summer, and on weekends in the spring and fall.
 Summer weekend mornings are the busiest time to visit.
 For shorter lines and smaller crowds, plan your trip on a weekday afternoon.

 Summer: April 24-August 26 (daily except Monday)

 Fall: August 31-November 4 (Friday, Saturday, and Sunday)

 The entrance to the farm opens at 9 a.m. and closes at 3:30 p.m.
 The farm itself remains open for 90 more minutes after the entrance closes.
 There are extended hours on Fridays until 8 p.m. from May 25 to August 24.
 You can expect to spend at least two to three hours here, with all of the fun attractions to see.

 Admission is free, but parking costs $13 for cars and $32 for buses and RVs.
 There are no other parking lots nearby, so if you don't want to pay for parking your only options are biking or walking to the farm.